Sharesale

 What are the various production roles for TV and Film industry professionals?

 If you’re interested in working in the film industry, you might be considering a career in production.
-Production involves all phases of making a movie or television program, from planning to presenting it to an audience.
+Production involves all phases of making a movie or program, from planning to presenting it to an audience.
 Production roles may help you discover one that matches your interests, abilities, and professional goals.
 We look at 41 jobs in film and TV production and outline the various responsibilities and skills.

 Join Project Casting to access casting calls you can apply to right now.